Skip to Main Content

 Resources for Writing Your Anthropology Essay or Paper

 Below you will find some helpful resources for researching and writing your anthropology paper or project.
 First time writing about anthropology?
-Check out this step-by-step guide.
+Check out this step-by-step guide to writing an anthropology paper from Skidmore College.

 Need help navigating the libraries?
 Check out one of our tutorials or reach out to me for assistance.